notguoxin/custom-webui/README.md

 ---
 ## Foodnotes
+[^1]: I may or may not have time to fix the issue, look out for labels like: `wontfix`, `on halt`.

-[^1]: However you can download and install using pip from getting the whl file from the release page
+[^2]: However you can download and install using pip from getting the whl file from the release page
     > `pip install open-webui-VERSION-py3-none-any.whl`